jeff-matthews/jekyll-dev-docs/docs/guides/app-dev-getting-started.md

 Follow these steps to configure your application and retrieve your client ID and secret:

- 1. Log in to <a href="https://secure.affinipay.com/login" target="&#95;blank">https://secure.affinipay.com/login</a>.<i class="fa fa-info-circle superscript tooltipped" data-position="top" data-delay="50" data-tooltip="LawPay users should go to https://secure.lawpay.com/login"></i>
+ 1. Log in to <a href="https://secure.affinipay.com/login" target="&#95;blank">https://secure.affinipay.com/login</a>.<image style="cursor:pointer" class="icon-info tooltipped" src="../images/icn_information.svg" data-position="top" data-delay="50" data-tooltip="LawPay users should go to https://secure.lawpay.com/login">
  2. Click your name in the upper-right corner to open the drop-down menu and click **Developers**.
  3. The **My Partner Applications** section on the right lists your OAuth applications.
 Locate the application whose client ID and secret you want to retrieve and click **Edit**.
   <img width="70%" src="../images/clientIDandSecret.png">